Now Reports

 Dazaifu Tenmangu Shrine, a renowned haven for plum blossom enthusiasts, boasts an impressive collection of about 200 varieties and nearly 6,000 plum trees, resplendent in shades of white and red.
 The shrine’s hallowed grounds are graced by the legendary ‘Tobiume’ (Flying Plum Tree), a divine tree believed to have miraculously soared overnight from Kyoto, drawn by the spirit of Sugawara no Michizane, the deity honored here.
 Reflecting Michizane’s deep affection for plum blossoms, the emblem of the shrine is fittingly adorned with a plum motif.
 The approach to the shrine is lined with charming tea houses and souvenir shops, offering a delightful experience of meandering through this sacred space while savoring the famous Umegae mochi, a local specialty.

-Plum in Dazaifu Tenmangu Shrine, 太宰府天満宮の梅
+Dazaifu Tenmangu Shrine Plum, 太宰府天満宮の梅

 • Approx. 6,000 trees